LivGish/WEDEPOE/README.md

 27 Aug 2025
 - added code attribution to project
-- franchise.html completed
+- all franchise.html code completed
 - added README.md to project

 26 Aug 2025
 - page titles refined
-- images imported to project
+- all images imported to project
-- homepage.html completed
+- all homepage.html code completed
-- menu.html completed
+- all menu.html code completed
-- products.html completed
+- all products.html code completed
-- contact.html created and refined
+- all contact.html code completed and refined

 25 Aug 2025
 - project files and folders created